Fynn9563/VRC-Event-Creator/README.md

 - VRChat currently only allows up to 10 upcoming events at a time.

 ## Troubleshooting
-- Login issues: delete `cache.json` and sign in again (use the data folder from About).
+- Login issues: delete `cache.json` and sign in again (use the data folder from Settings).
 - Missing groups: your account must have calendar access in the target group.
 - Rate limiting: VRChat may rate limit event creation.
 Wait and retry, and stop if several attempts fail.
 Do not spam refresh or event creation buttons.
 - Updates: Some features are blocked when updates are pending.
 Download and run the latest release.